ManeeshWije/markdown-edit/README.md

 - Backend: `http://localhost:3001`
   - The backend will need to be restarted on code changes
   - You can Ctrl+C and then run the `docker-compose` command again
+    - This will not take long because the Docker images are cached (especially the Rust image...)

 ### Architecture

-- Frontend: TypeScript, React
+- Frontend: TypeScript, React, Tailwind CSS/Material-Tailwind, Zustand
 - Backend: Rust, Axum, Tokio, SQLx
 - Database: PostgreSQL
 - Authentication: Google OAuth2
-- Hosting: Railway via frontend and backend Docker images
+- Hosting: Railway via Docker